-(8) Assessing Completion of Successful Reclamation.

-- (a) The criteria for assessing when reclamation is complete and,-therefore, when the financial assurance may be released shall be specified in the reclamation plan approved pursuant to this Ordinance.
-Criteria to evaluate reclamation success shall be quantifiable. - (b) Compliance with the revegetation success standards in the approved reclamation plan shall be determined by: - i.
-On-site inspections by Iron County, by the Iron County Zoning Administrator or such other official as shall be designated; - Reports presenting results obtained during reclamation evaluations including summarized data on revegetation, photo-documentation or other evidence that the criteria approved in the reclamation plan to ascertain success have been met; or - (c) A combination of inspections and reports. - i.
-In those cases where the post mining land use specified in the reclamation plan requires a return of the mining site to a premining condition, the operator shall obtain baseline data on the existing plant community for use in the evaluation of reclamation success pursuant to this section. - (d) Revegetation success may be determined by: - i.
-Comparison to an appropriate reference area; - ii.
-Comparison to baseline data acquired at the mining site prior to its being affected by mining; or
+- identified in the reclamation plan approved pursuant to this chapter, all surfaces affected by nonmetallic mining shall be reclaimed and stabilized by revegetation or other means.
+Revegetation and site stabilization shall be in accordance with the approved reclamation plan and shall be performed as soon as practicable after mining activity has permanently ceased in any part of the mine site. - (8) Assessing Completion of Successful Reclamation. - (a) The criteria for assessing when reclamation is complete and, therefore, when the financial assurance may be released shall be specified in the reclamation plan approved pursuant to this chapter.
+Criteria to evaluate reclamation success shall be quantifiable. - (b) Compliance with the revegetation success standards in the approved reclamation plan shall be determined by: - 1.
+On-site inspections by Iron County or its agent; - 2.
+Reports presenting results obtained during reclamation evaluations including summarized data on revegetation, photo-documentation or other evidence that the criteria approved in the reclamation plan to ascertain success have been met; or - 3.
+A combination of inspections and reports. - (c) In those cases where the post mining land use specified in the reclamation plan requires a return of the mining site to a pre-mining condition, the operator shall obtain baseline data on the existing plant community for use in the evaluation of reclamation success pursuant to this section. - (d) Revegetation success may be determined by: - 1.
+Comparison to an appropriate reference area; - 2.
+Comparison to baseline data acquired at the mining site prior to its being affected by mining; or - 3.

-- iii.
 Comparison to an approved alternate technical standard. - (e) Revegetation using a variety of plants indigenous to the area is favored. - (9) Intermittent Mining.
-Intermittent mining may be conducted provided that the possibility of intermittent cessation of operations is addressed in an operator's reclamation permit, no environmental pollution or erosion of sediments is occurring, and financial assurance for reclamation pursuant to Section 9.7.5(F) is maintained covering all remaining portions of the site that have been affected by nonmetallic mining and that have not been reclaimed. - (10) Maintenance.
-During the period of the site reclamation, after the operator has stated that reclamation is complete but prior to release of financial assurance, the operator shall perform any maintenance necessary to prevent erosion, sedimentation or environmental pollution, comply with the standards of this Subchapter, or to meet the goals specified in the reclamation plan approved pursuant to this Ordinance.
+Intermittent mining may be conducted provided that the possibility of intermittent cessation of operations is addressed in an operator's reclamation permit, no environmental pollution or erosion of sediments is occurring, and financial assurance for reclamation pursuant to Sec.
+9.7.5(C) is maintained covering all remaining portions of the site that have been affected by nonmetallic mining and that have not been reclaimed. - (10) Maintenance.
+During the period of the site reclamation, after the operator has stated that reclamation is complete but prior to release of financial assurance, the operator shall perform any maintenance necessary to prevent erosion, sedimentation or environmental pollution, comply with the standards of this subchapter, or to meet the goals specified in the reclamation plan approved pursuant to this chapter.

-Section 9.7.5 Permitting
+SECTION 9.7.5 - PERMITTING